isabellafernandes27/githooks/README.md

 - Creates a temporary Git repo.
 - Copies the pre-push-tf hook into `.git/hooks/.`
 - Creates and commits files under `/terraform/` and outside `/terraform/.`
-- Modifies files to simulate the three scenarios:
+- Modifies files to simulate the two scenarios:
-    1. Modifies files with fixable formatting issues.
-The hook should fix formatting, validate successfully, and allow the push.
-    2. Modifies files outside of `/terraform/`.
-The hook should skip formatting and validation, allowing the push.
-    3. Modifies `/terraform/` files with invalid Terraform config (fails terraform validate).
-The hook should block the push with an error. (**TODO:** fails but shouldn't)
+    1. Valid.tf file
+    2. Invalid .tf file
 - Attempts to push (simulates by invoking the hook directly).
 - Checks the hook behavior matches the validation criteria.